Esri/pyprt-examples/README.md

 PyPRT can be installed with `pip install pyprt` or `conda install -c esri pyprt`.
 To run the examples a few more packages are required, so please read on! :-)

+(*) A note regarding Python 3.9 and Conda: The arcgis package for Python 3.9 is not yet available in Conda, therefore the examples 8 and 9 are not working with Python 3.9 in a Conda environment.

 ### Using virtualenv and pip

 1. Open a shell and change to the root of this example repository.